Mike Lee (bull rider): Career

 On Saturday night, April 16, 2016, at the Stanley Performance In Action Invitational, in Billings, Montana (Lee's place of birth), he joined Guilherme Marchi as the second bull rider in PBR history to complete 500 qualified rides.
 He rode Tahonta's Magic for 86.75 points during Round 2.
 At that time, Lee was 500-for-1,068 (46.82 percent) in his PBR Premier Series career.
 He has 14 event wins, 23 90-points rides, and one world championship.
 He has obtained 50 or more qualified rides in a season three times.
 One time was a career best of 54 qualified rides in 2008.
 About all of his success at the time of his 500 ride accomplishment, Lee had this to say, "It is all thanks to God that I am still here," Lee concluded.
 "Just to stay healthy and be blessed this much is something to be happy for and have joy for."

 Lee qualified for the PBR World Finals a record sixteen consecutive times from 2002 through 2017.
 In November 2017, he announced via Facebook that he was going to focus his bull riding career in other associations.
 In 2018, he rode in the Professional Rodeo Cowboys Association (PRCA), Championship Bull Riding (CBR), and Tuff Hedeman Bull Riding (THBR) tours.

 In the summer of 2022, after five years of mainly riding in regional semi-professional bull riding circuits, Lee announced on his Instagram page his return to the PBR.
 He rode sporadically in the PBR in 2022 and 2023, before returning to the semi-pro circuit in 2024.

+Lee retired from bull riding in 2025; his career having lasted 25 years.

 Faith on the road

 Lee credits his successes to his Christian faith.
-Taking a knee after each ride, no matter the outcome, Lee thanks God on the arena for safety and protection.
-Lee has a cross appliqué on his chaps and, whenever a fan asks for a signature, he accompanies it with three crosses.
+Taking a knee after each ride, no matter the outcome, Lee thanked God on the arena for safety and protection.

 Lee was an instructor at the former Christian Bull Riding and Bull Fighting School which was held at the Frost Ranch in Lane, Oklahoma.
 It was an annual event in honor of Lane Frost, an iconic bull rider who died of injuries from a bucking bull in Cheyenne, Wyoming.
 On October 8, 2017, the school announced it was closing.
 It ran every June from 2005 through 2016.

 Personal life

 Lee was born in Billings, Montana, on June 11, 1983.
 When he was four years old, the family moved to Paradise, Texas.
 Later on, they moved to Decatur, Texas, where he still lives.

+Lee and his son Noah competed together in the semi-professional circuit during the last few years of Mike's career.
+Noah started his professional career in 2026, the year he turned 18, and now rides in the PRCA.

+Honors

+In 2026, Mike Lee was inducted into the Bull Riding Hall of Fame.